-Matthieu Villatte, PhD is a Research Scientist and Clinical Trainer at the Evidence-Based Practice Institute in Seattle.
+Matthieu Villatte, PhD is an Assistant Professor at Bastyr University in Seattle.
 As a peer-reviewed trainer for the Association for Contextual Behavioral Science, he has conducted numerous workshops on the clinical applications of relational frame theory (RFT) and contextual behavioral science in North and South America, Europe, and Australia.
 He is also an associate editor of the Journal of Contextual Behavioral Science.

 Dr. Villatte’s work currently focuses on the dissemination of evidence-based practices, experiential therapies, and contextual behavioral therapies.
 He has published articles, books, and chapters on RFT, contextual behavioral science, and cognitive-behavioral therapy in English and in French.